Adamoprz/Machine-Error-analyzer/README.md

 # Machine-Error-analyzer
 Analyze data with machine errors

-Got to the folder and to run use:
+Go to the main folder and to run use:
 > Python .